mikezalik/plantcollector/README.md

 # Plant Collector 🌿

-[Plant Collector](https://plant-collections.herokuapp.com/) is a Django app meant to provide a space for users to add their plants, plant information, plant photos and track care for their plants.
+[Plant Collector](https://plant-collections.herokuapp.com/) is a Django app designed to provide users a central web application to showcase, track and maintain their plants.

 ## Usage 👩‍💻

-In order to get started, clone this repo.
-Change your directory to where you want to host the app and enter the commands below in your terminal:
+To get started, clone this repo.
+Change your directory to where you'd like to host the app (I use my Desktop for simplicity's sake) and enter the commands below in your terminal:

 ```bash
 git clone https://github.com/mikezalik/plantcollector.git